kgostic/reconstructions_public/Readme.md

 5. Open Reformat_WHO_to_master.R
 6. Import the new file from step 4 into the script and run the script to reformat.
 The script will save a reformatted file under "Temp-Reformatted_output.csv"
 7. Append the reformatted output into CocirculationData.csv and save.
 The new, reformatted data is now in the master .csv file.
-9 Add the countries of interest as options in the import.country.dat function in the 0func-country_data_import.R script.
+9 Add the countries of interest as options in the import.country.dat function in the 00-country_data_import_functions.R script.

-If extending to observation years beyond 2017, you will need to update the max_observation_year option in ##.
+If extending to observation years beyond 2017, you will need to update the max.year global in 00-country_data_import_functions.R, as well as adding relevant data from FLU Net.